 No Way, José

-A two-hour drive east along the coastal plains will bring you to the outskirts of Punta del Este, the glitzy heart of Uruguay’s riviera.
+A two-hour drive east along the coastal plains will bring you to the outskirts of Punta del Este, the glitzy heart of the Uruguayan Riviera.
 But fear not—those towering high rises and crowded beaches will be a distant memory by the time you reach José Ignacio, a nearby fishing village-turned-exclusive playground for the rich and famous.
-Thanks to its charming sandy streets, colorful homes, and stylish boutique hotels, José Ignacio can be a frustrating bottleneck during the peak summer months.
-But for those wise enough to visit in the shoulder season, you’ll have miles of white sandy beach all to yourself—and an open ocean between you and Antarctica.
+The sandy, stylish streets of José Ignacio can be a frustrating bottleneck during the peak summer months, but you’ll have miles of golden beach all to yourself in the shoulder seasons—and an open ocean between you and Antarctica.

 Walk On The Ocean